phlbnks/mediael/README.markdown

-Coming Next
+To Do
 -----------
-- Test under Joomla 1.6
+- More testing under Joomla 1.6/1.7/2.x
 - Add support for more MEJS variables.
 - Add support for each player having different setup variables.
 - Add pre-compressed versions for immediate use.